Duncan Ward: a day in the life of a Road Harm Co-ordinator

 We’re here if you need us

-I completely understand that people may feel a little nervous about contacting a third-party support service like Voice – particularly after something as serious as a road traffic accident.
+I completely understand that people may feel a little nervous about contacting a third-party support service like Voice – particularly after something as serious as a road traffic collisions.
 Speaking to a stranger about something so personal might seem like an odd thing to do, after all.

 However, my advice would be to contact us whenever you feel ready.
 We offer free, confidential support that can genuinely change lives.
 You don’t need to be strong or feel that you need to show your friends you’re ok; sometimes you need to be selfish and, if you feel you need support, contact someone who can provide it.
 That’s why we’re here, and we’re going nowhere.